rdkcentral/firebolt-certification-app/docs/Documentation.md

 ## Test Executions

 FCA has various methods of executing tests on integrated devices using the Firebolt SDK.
-Each of those methods requires steps of setup and usage.
+Each of those methods require steps of setup and usage.
 [execution documentation](./Execution.md).

 ## Validations